spruceid/spruceid.dev/docs/homepage.md

   [glossary](glossary.md) to go deeper into corner-cases and specifications.

 *Please note: this site documents two different v0.1 products that have not yet undergone substantial external review.
-They are presented as function alphas for experimentation and to show the direction of the projects (inviting proposals for changes of direction, even!).
+They are presented as functional alphas for experimentation and to show the direction of the projects (inviting proposals for changes of direction, even!).
 They are not, however, intended for transacting real-world business just yet.*

 ## About Spruce Systems